-Ref# Part IIIA Ref CR Code Ref Summary of Obligations Compliance Status G.20V.0.1 N/A Para 22, 22.1, 22.2 (a) & (b) illion must maintain adequate records to evidence their compliance with Part IIIA, the Regulations and the CR Code, in particular: where credit-related personal information is destroyed to meet legislative obligations (but only if possible) for credit reporting information disclosures by illion: the date of the disclosure, a brief description of the type of information disclosed, the credit provider, affected information recipient ('AIR') or other person to whom the disclosure was made and evidence that the disclosure was permitted under Part IIIA, the Regulations or the Code records of any consent provided by an individual for the purposes of Part IIIA, the Regulations or the CR Code.
-Records must be retained for a minimum period of 5 years from the date on which the record is made unless, the record includes information that illion is required by Part IIIA, the Regulations or the CR code to destroy at the end of the applicable retention period, in which case the record must be retained for the duration of that retention period only.

-Ref# Part IIIA Ref CR Code Ref Summary of Obligations Compliance Status G.20V.0.2 Div 2, Sec 20B (3) & (4), 20V, 20W, 20X, 20Y, 20Z and 20ZA Para 1.2(f) illion must destroy credit information and any related CRB-derived information or ensure that this information is deidentified within 1 month after the relevant retention period, unless: • immediately before the retention period ends there is a pending correction request in relation to the information; or • immediately before the retention period ends there is a pending dispute in relation to the information; or • if illion is required by Australian law or a court / tribunal order to retain the information.
+Ref# G.20V.0.1 G.20V.0.2 Part IIIA Ref N/A Div 2, Sec 20B (3) & (4), 20V, 20W, 20X, 20Y, 20Z and 20ZA CR Code Ref Para 22, 22.1, 22.2 (a), (b) Para 1.2(f) Compliance Status Summary of Obligations illion must maintain adequate records to evidence their compliance with Part IIIA, the Regulations and the CR Code, in particular: where credit-related personal information is destroyed to meet legislative obligations (but only if possible) for credit reporting information disclosures by illion: the date of the disclosure, a brief description of the type of information disclosed, the credit provider, affected information recipient ('AIR') or other person to whom the disclosure was made and evidence that the disclosure was permitted under Part IIIA, the Regulations or the Code records of any consent provided by an individual for the purposes of Part IIIA, the Regulations or the CR Code.
+Records must be retained for a minimum period of 5 years from the date on which the record is made unless, the record includes information that illion is required by Part IIIA, the Regulations or the CR code to destroy at the end of the applicable retention period, in which case the record must be retained for the duration of that retention period only. illion must destroy credit information and any related CRB-derived information or ensure that this information is de-identified within 1 month after the relevant retention period, unless: immediately before the retention period ends there is a pending correction request in relation to the information; or immediately before the retention period ends there is a pending dispute in relation to the information; or if illion is required by Australian law or a court / tribunal order to retain the information.
 The prescribed retention periods range from 2 to 7 years, depending on the nature of the information, as per sections 20W, 20X, 20Y and 20Z of the Act.
 There is no retention period for identification information or credit information that is publicly available information about the individual that relates to the individual's activities in Australia or the external Territories, and the individual's credit worthiness and that is not court proceedings information about the individual or information about the individual that is entered or recorded on the National Personal Insolvency Index.
-An obligation on illion to 'destroy' credit information or credit reporting information requires illion to ensure it irretrievably destroys the information.
+An obligation on illion to "destroy" credit information or credit reporting information requires illion to ensure it irretrievably destroys the information.
 Where it is not possible to irretrievably destroy credit-related personal information held in electronic format, illion should take steps to put the information 'beyond use.'
-In cases where illion holds credit reporting information that relates to consumer credit and it is satisfied that the individual has been a victim of fraud (including identity fraud) and consumer credit was provided as a result of that fraud, illion must destroy the credit reporting information, and within a reasonable period after the information is destroyed: • give the individual a written notice that states that the information has been destroyed and sets out the effect of the notification of destruction to prior recipients of the information or not give such notification.
+In cases where illion holds credit reporting information that relates to consumer credit and it is satisfied that the individual has been a victim of fraud (including identity fraud) and consumer credit was provided as a result of that fraud, illion must destroy the credit reporting information, and within a reasonable period after the information is destroyed: